Informfully/Informfully.github.io/docs/recommendations.md

     main()

 ```
-By default, the front end requires the output of this function to be stored in a document collection with the name `recommendationLists`.
+By default, the front end requires the output of this function to be stored in the `recommendationLists` document collection.
 The name of the collection can be changed ([see codebase](https://github.com/Informfully/Platform/blob/main/backend/imports/api/recommendations.js)).

 The workflow for managing the recommendation list is left open.
 For example, updating recommendations for a given user can be done by simply inserting new recommendations with a higher prediction score.
 This will preserve existing/old entries and move them to the bottom of the recommendation list.
-Alternatively, all existing items for a given user can be removed before updating the list to ensure that only new items are displayed.
+Alternatively, all existing items for a given user can be removed before updating the list, ensuring only new items are displayed.
 To preserve the recommendation history, this second approach would require moving old recommendations to a separate collection before each update.